Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Residents planning to dig posts for fences or decks, do landscaping or gardening, or otherwise disturb or excavate the soil are required to call Gopher State One Call at 811 at least 48 hours prior to commencing work.
 This is necessary to prevent damage to underground wires, pipes, etc., and most importantly, for personal safety.

-Many answers to your snowplowing questions are provided on the FAQ document (PDF) or you may call the Public Works Garage at 651-773-9730.
+Many answers to your snowplowing questions are provided in the Winter Reminders (PDF), Clip and Save Snowplowing/Winter Parking Rules ,or you may call the Public Works Garage at 651-773-9730.

 Anyone with a question or concern about a private well or septic system is asked to call the Washington County Health Department at 651-430-6655.